A metric boundary theory for Carnot groups: Horofunction boundaries of filiform Lie groups

+Regardless of which case we are in, we have $m + \ell = n$, where $m$ is the number of free parameters in the face $\cF$ and $\ell$ is the number of partial functions in the principal blow-up at a point $p \in \cF$.
+Let $\cP$ be list of Pansu derivatives which appear as partial functions of the principal blow-up at points $p \in \cF$.
+The list $\cP$ will consist of the Pansu derivatives of the homogeneous coordinate functions in Table~\ref{table:pD} for all $i \in I$, $i \geq 2$.
+If $1 \in I$, then depending on $\norm{\cdot}_{V_1}$, the list $\cP$ will contain one or two other linear functions in the variables $x_1$ and $x_2$ with coefficients which depend on $a_1$ and $a_2$ \cite{schilling-thesis}.
+If we can define an injective map between the $m$ free parameters and the set $G$ of polynomial coefficients of $x_1$ or $x_2$ from the list $\cP$ (such that each free parameter $a_i$ is sent to a coefficient it appears in nontrivially), then we will have an $m$-dimension family of principal blow-ups associated to $\cF$.

-We note, however, that the coefficients of $x_2$ in the Pansu derivatives of the coordinate functions as seen in Table~\ref{table:pD} are always functions solely of $a_1$.
-Hence the dimension of a family of principal blow-ups where the $k$ partial functions are Pansu derivatives coming from Table~\ref{table:pD} is bounded above by $k+1$.
+We note, however, that the coefficients of $x_2$ in the Pansu derivatives of the coordinate functions seen in Table~\ref{table:pD} are always functions solely of $a_1$.
+This obstacle means no free parameter $a_i$, $i\neq 1$ can be mapped to a coefficient of $x_2$.
+Hence the dimension of the family of principal blow-ups along the face $\cF$ (where each principal blow-up has $\ell$ partial functions) is bounded above by $\ell+1$.
+To achieve this maximal dimension, we would need the number of free parameters $m$ to be at least $\ell + 1$, and so $(\ell + 1) + \ell \leq m + \ell = n$.

-Since we want to find either an $(n-3)$- or $(n-2)$-dimensional family of principal blow-ups, we must keep that many free coordinates.
-That is, we'd like to consider all points on some $(n-3)$- or $(n-2)$-dimensional face of the unit sphere.
-Thus we fix $a_i = \pm 1$ for $k \leq 3$ of the indices in $\{1, \ldots, n\}$, which means our piecewise blow-up functions will have $k$ partial functions each.
-By what was stated in the previous paragraph, the dimension of the family of principal blow-ups is bounded above by $k+1$, which we need to be greater than or equal to $(n-k)$.
-That, is, the of principal blow-ups can be $(n-k)$-dimensional if $k+1 \geq n-k$, or equivalently, $n \leq 2k +1 \leq 7$.
+Thus to get an $(\ell+1)$-dimensional family of principal blow-ups (before considering translates), we need $\ell \leq \frac{n-1}{2}$.
+As long as $\ell \geq 3$, there will be a 2-dimensional family of translates for each principal blow-up, and hence the whole family of blow-ups $\BU(\cF)$ has dimension bounded by

 \end{proof}